stevensantonygit/devflow/README.md

 **Music Analytics Features:**
 - **Productivity Correlation**: See which music types lead to longer, more productive sessions
 - **Mood & Energy Tracking**: Correlate music energy levels with coding performance
-- **Personalized Recommendations**: AI suggests music based on your historical productivity data
+- **Personalized Recommendations**: Suggests music based on your historical productivity data
 - **Session Integration**: Music data automatically tied to coding sessions for comprehensive analytics
 - **Genre Analysis**: Discover which musical genres enhance your focus and creativity